 CONCLUSION

-And thus, it ends.
-Not just the best season the show has ever produced, but the Tom Baker Era, itself.
-I know many would probably give the title of "best season" to something earlier in this period.
+And thus, it ends: The best season the show has ever produced.
+I know many would probably give the title of "greatest season" to something earlier in this period.
 But that "Golden Age" always seems to be plagued by, at least, one story a season that really missed the mark.
 Sometimes more.

 Whereas I have so few complaints about anything we see in Eighteen.
 If anything bothers me, it's that K9 does get abused just a little too much!
 But even that makes a sort of sense.
 It telegraphs the automaton's oncoming departure.
 Life with the Doctor is just getting a little too rough for him!